Sanket-777/ChatApp/README.md

 ## Features

 - **Real-time Communication:** Messages are delivered instantly to all connected clients.
-- **Multiple Chat Rooms:** Users can join different chat rooms and communicate with other users within those rooms.
+- **Multiple-User Chat Rooms:** Users can join different chat rooms and communicate with other users within those rooms.
 - **User Notifications:** Notifications are displayed for new user joining and user leaving the chat room.
-- **Responsive Design:** The frontend is designed to be responsive and work seamlessly across different devices.
+- **Emoji Support:** The user can use emoji's to express their feeling.

 ## Technologies Used

 - **Backend:**

   - Node.js
   - Socket.IO
   - HTTP Server